dtrckd/pymake/Readme.md

 ##### Designing Script

-A scipt is a piece of code that you execute are parametrised by a **specification**.
-More specifically, Scripts are methods of class that inherits a `ExpeFormat` and lives inside the `script/` folder.
+A scipt is a piece of code that you execute which is parametrised by a **specification**.
+More specifically, Scripts are methods of class that inherits a `ExpeFormat` and that lives inside the `script/` folder.

-Once you defined some script, you'll be able to list them with `pymake -l script`, and to run them, by their name with `pymake [specification_id] -x script_name`.
+Once you defined some scripts, you'll be able to list them with `pymake -l script`, and to run them, by their name, with `pymake [specification_id] -x script_name`.

-Then each experiences defined in your design (or _default_expe if no specification_id is given) , will go through the script method.
-Then, a bunch of facilities are living inside the method a runtime :
+Then each experiments defined in your design (or _default_expe if no specification_id is given), will go through the script method.
+Then, a bunch of facilities are living inside the method at runtime :

 * `self.expe`:  The settings of the current experiment,
 * `self._it`: The ith script rennung inside the script,